malloydata/malloy/docs/_src/examples/malloy_by_example.md

 [fabio]: setup section is not obvious

 Next stage of a pipeline can be a `group_by` or `project`.
-Calculations can be computed reltative to the level of nesting.
+Calculations can be computed relative to the level of nesting.

 ```malloy
 --! {"isRunnable": true,   "isPaginationEnabled": false, "pageSize": 100}